-The average annual flow through the New Colgate Powerhouse based on YCWA's proposed Project model run for WYs 1970 through 2010 was 1,043,929 ac-ft.
-With a theoretical powerhouse capacity of almost 3 million MWh/yr if the powerhouse always could be operated at full capacity, New Colgate Powerhouse has a plant factor of 44 percent.
-This is comparable to the national average hydropower plant factor of 43 percent.
+The average annual flow through the New Colgate Powerhouse based on YCWA's proposed Project model run for WYs 1970 through 2010 was 1,025,022 ac-ft.
+With a theoretical powerhouse capacity of almost 3 million MWh/yr if the powerhouse always could be operated at full capacity, New Colgate Powerhouse has a plant factor of 0.43.
+The national average hydropower plant factor of 0.43.